kallehed/compiler-dodecahedron/README.md

 good, because can put expr on stack and stuff, efficient, though get's very hairy when you get to the ELSE_BLOCK, because have to remember that we were in an if, and let's say you want to know if they returned from the THEN and ELSE block? would be hard to do logic, because would have to put stuff on a stack, which would somehow be popped after the ELSE block, which then did a bunch of [if] logic, which is stupid, because the code would be fragmented all over the place.
 THOUGH: I could actually reach the if and then do recursion on THEN and ELSE.
 Good because we know what to do when done with them
 - [if] <EXPR> <THEN_BLOCK> <ELSE_BLOCK>
 good, because when you reach the [if] you can just first eval <EXPR>, and then recursively evaluate THEN and ELSE.
 Maybe introduces more complication though?
 Because have to add expression function call to if token, which could be cleaner.
+ALSO: Maybe there is just ONE obvious way we always want to look through an if statement, and EVEN if there was some absurd case where you want to generate the code for the ELSE_BLOCK first, you COULD just walk over the EXPR and THEN_BLOCK, and then do them later.
+It's a little bit slower, but much better than anything else, like allocating them beforehand.
 - <EXPR> <THEN_BLOCK> <ELSE_BLOCK> [if]
 good, because would have stack that not only contains expression items, but also block items, which would 'return' something useful to ANYTHING wanting anything to do with it.
 Bad because either the blocks would be generic, and therefore all blocks would be treated the same, or we would make the blocks special, and they would return special variants the if statement wants.
 GOOD: unfifies expression and statement parsing somewhat.
 BAD: When generating C code, each block would be a String or something, which would be returned and receieved by the [if], which would do something.
 But like I said, this gets you no choice in how to process the blocks.
 Though maybe there is no special cases for blocks, and if there were there could be special introducer Sokens for that?